Papos92/SNP_pipeline/README.md

     `bwa index 'genome'.fasta`<br />
 -   Create dictionary file of database for PICARD:<br />
     `samtools faidx 'genome'.fasta`<br />
--   Add 'genome'.cvs containing gene annotations, these are used for filtering snp's in the accessory genome.
+-   Add 'genome'.cvs containing gene annotations, these are used for filtering snp's in the accessory genome.<br />

 You can now run the pipeline with de -r 'genome' parameter where 'genome' is the name of the reference files (without extension).